 A mind map is a diagram in which ideas, concepts, and images are linked together around a central concept, keyword, or idea.
 The sub-concepts may be organised into sub-groups or branches with more important concepts closer to the central core.
+This can be a useful note-taking method for visual learners.

 Mind map guidelines